Russia says it's willing to freeze nuclear arsenal to extend arms treaty with US

 He threatened a "costly" arms race if Russia did not come back to the table with a better proposal: "The United States is serious about arms control that will keep the entire world safe.
 We hope that Russia will reevaluate its position before a costly arms race ensues."

-Top US negotiator, Marshall Billingslea, suggested in a tweet later Friday that talks between the two countries were over.
+The top US negotiator Billingslea suggested in a tweet later Friday that talks between the two countries were over.

 "The United States made every effort.
 It is disappointing that the Russian Federation backtracked on an agreement covering all nuclear warheads for the first time.
 This would have been an historic deal, good for the U.S., Russia, and the world," he wrote.